 Consequently, many people now want to transition into a data scientist position.
 This means that competition for the role is increasing.
-If you join the DSS now, you will have a headstart – you can start working on your transition right away.
+If you join the Association Diamond Program now, you will have a headstart – you can start working on your transition right away.

 2. You want to tackle the increasing amounts of data that companies are generating and help them transform them into insights.

 As a data scientist, you can build and apply your own models to analyze big data and transform them into recommendations to improve companies in virtually all industries.

 3. You want to see the difference that your analytical background can make in the real world.